michaelnmmeyer/halva/lua/README.md

 Returns an iterator over a lexicon.
 If `from` is not given or `nil`, the iterator will be initialized to iterate over the whole lexicon.
 If `from` is a string, iteration will start at this string if it is present in the lexicon, otherwise just after it.
-If `from` is a number and the automaton is numbered, iteration will start at the corresponding position in the lexicon.
+If `from` is a number, iteration will start at the corresponding position in the lexicon.
 Negative positions are valid: -1 corresponds to the last word in the lexicon, -2 to the penultimate, and so on.
 Examples:

     -- Iterate over all words.